analystnikita/analystnikita/README.md

 - 🌍 Enjoy working with diverse teams and collaborating on projects.

-- 💼 Currently working as a Data Analyst at Vivriti Capital
+- 💼 Currently working as a Senior Associate - Data Science at Vivriti Capital

 - 💡 **MBA in Business Analytics**